rstacruz/ndialog/README.md

 It has these limitations, which I'd like to consider as features:

  * NDialog assumes no IE7/IE6 support, meaning the markup is much simpler.
+ * No animations.
+(But you can implement your own if you like)
+ * No in-popup scrolling.
+(But you can implement it yourself)
- * NDialog has no support for image galleries.
+ * Has no support for image galleries.
- * Only one dialog can be open for now (multi-dialogs to be implemented later).,
+ * Only one dialog can be open for now (multi-dialogs to be implemented later).

 Opening
 -------